View New Upcoming retreats

 Changes specific to Sakadāgāmi-Insight:

-To weaken the habitual tendency of your mind toward attraction and aversion, your first step in to condition your mind toward forgiveness, to weaken its preoccupation with the past, and to condition your mind toward gratitude, to weaken its preoccupation with the future.
+To weaken the habitual tendency of your mind toward desire and aversion, your first step is to condition your mind toward forgiveness, to weaken its preoccupation with the past, and to condition your mind toward gratitude, to weaken its preoccupation with the future.

 As long as we do not forgive our self or others, we will be living a life conditioned by our relationship to the past.
 By putting down our pain through forgiveness, the pains of the past come to an end and awareness more easily dwells within the present experience creating the conditions for wisdom to arise.